macloo/python-adv-web-apps/docs/flask_db2.rst

 Lines 21–29 provide a *model* so that Python can translate the **socks** table.
 It’s a Python class that inherits from the ``Model`` class from SQLAlchemy.
 (Remember, ``db`` refers to SQLAlchemy.)
 We could name the new class anything, but ``Sock`` makes sense because this table’s data is all about socks.

+.. note:: `Python style <https://www.python.org/dev/peps/pep-0008/#class-names>`_ dictates that a **class** starts with an uppercase letter and uses `camelCase <https://www.computerhope.com/jargon/c/camelcase.htm>`_.
+Using uppercase (as in **Sock** here) helps us recognize when a class is being used in Python.

 If your database has *more than one table,* you will need to create an additional class like this for each additional table.

-Note:
+Note the following in the highlighted class above:

 * Identify the primary_key field as shown (line 23).
 * Write the field names *exactly* as they appear in the table.